APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-06-Fleeky-Hub-FLEEKY-CURTAINS-(page-3).md

   <h3>Requirements for Product Quality:</h3>

   <ul>
-    <li>The Fleeky Hub will be fully operational and adhere to the product backlog's technical requirements.</li>
+	<li>The Fleeky Hub website will be fully operational and adhere to the product backlog’s technical requirements.</li>
 	<li>The interface shall be simple to use, with prompts and instructions that are obvious to users.</li>
-    <li>The solution will work with the company's current technological infrastructure.</li>
+	<li>The solution shall work to numerous devices and different browsers.</li>
+	<li>The payment gateway and transaction is stored and recorded.
+The system shall notify the staff and the customer if there is a new order has created.</li>
 	<li>The system will have a high level of data security to safeguard the customer's private information.</li>
   </ul>

   <h3>Requirements for Ensuring Quality of Processes:</h3>